samira-sites/samira-sites/README.md

 # Hi, I'm Samira 👋

 A Website Developer,
-From domestic helper in Kuwait to full-stack web developer — I earned a UK IT Diploma while working full-time, and now I build websites for small businesses, startups, and personal brands.
+from domestic helper in Kuwait to full-stack web developer — I earned a UK IT Diploma while working full-time, and now I build websites for small businesses, startups, and personal brands.

 I handle every part of a project myself: design, frontend, backend, and deployment.
 I show up, I follow through, and I build like it's my own business on the line.